Dizbdeedee/gmodhaxe/README.md

 If you have your own custom hxml setup, ensure you include the line `--macro gmod.helpers.macros.InitMacro.init()` somewhere in every build, otherwise this libraries helpers and folder generation will not work.

+To use server functions, add -D server to your build and vice versa.
+Do not add both -D server and -D client to one build, as this could have undefined effects on the build process.
+Instead, use two seperate builds for both the server and the client.
+Haxe code that is included from both builds will appear in both lua files, effectively filling the role of a traditional `shared.lua` file.

 ### **See below for examples**

 ## Layout